 The History department looks for more than simply success in exams, and in a much broader sense aims to teach Tonbridgians to be enquiring and well-informed young men, able to question and understand the world around them.

-An excellent History library and collective teaching expertise that covers most periods of history, from Ancient Rome to the Cold War, ensures that during their time at the school boys study a wide range of topics as well as learning skills of writing and analysis that will be useful whatever they go on to study at university.
+An excellent History library and collective teaching expertise that covers most periods of history, from Ancient Rome to the Cold War, ensures that during their time at the School, boys study a wide range of topics as well as learning skills of writing and analysis that will be useful whatever they go on to study at university.

-MSt, Exeter College, Oxford
+MSt, University of Oxford